Why Your Brand Videos Are Being Ignored (And How to Make Brand Videos More Engaging)

 The second is the status threat.

 It speaks directly to the fear of irrelevance.
 “If your message cannot survive three seconds, it will not survive the market.”
-Business owners, coaches, and consultants whose self-worth is connected to their performance feel that line immediately.
+Business owners feel that line immediately when their self-worth connects to their performance.
+Coaches and consultants experience the same reaction.
 It makes them question whether they are as effective as they believe.
 That question holds attention.

 The third is the contradiction.

 It puts two things together that do not belong in the same sentence and forces the viewer to reconcile them.
 “The best brand videos are not produced.
-They are engineered.”
+Instead, they are engineered.”
 The tension between the expected word and the word you actually used forces a pause.
 A pause holds attention.

-None of these require a large production budget.
-All three require understanding what your viewer is already feeling and meeting them there before asking them to come anywhere.
+These techniques for how to make brand videos more engaging require no large production budget.
+However, all three require understanding what your viewer already feels.
+You must meet them there before asking them to go anywhere else.

 What Your Brand Story Is Actually Selling

-People do not buy your service.
+Remember that people do not buy your service – understanding this principle is crucial for attracting premium clients in any business.
 They buy the version of themselves that your service makes possible.

-The beverage brand that tells the story of the community it built around its product is not selling a drink.
+The beverage brand that tells the story of the community it built around its product is not selling a drink – just like wedding businesses that understand how to get more clients sell dreams, not just services.
 It is selling belonging.
 The energy company that follows three field engineers across three countries is not selling infrastructure.
 It is selling the feeling of being part of something that matters at scale.
 The school that shows a student transform from the first day to graduation is not selling education.
 It is selling the moment a parent stops worrying.

 The product is the mechanism.
 The story is the reason.

-Every brand has a story worth telling at the highest possible level of craft.
-Most brands have not found it yet.
+Every brand has a story worth telling, whether you’re growing your event business beyond referrals or expanding into new markets.
+Understanding how to make brand videos more engaging means finding that story and crafting it perfectly.
+Most brands have not found it yet, which is often why they struggle without proper guidance – this is where choosing the right business coach becomes crucial.
 Not because the story does not exist but because no one has asked the right questions to surface it.

 The right questions are not: what do you do, how long have you been doing it, and what are your prices?

-The right questions are these.
+Instead, the right questions include these.
 What did you believe before that you no longer believe?
 What does your best client feel the moment the work is done?
 What does your industry get wrong that you have spent years trying to fix?

 Those answers are where your brand story lives.
 Tell that story on screen with genuine craft and the scroll stops.